rackerlabs/design-system/_component_design/toggle.md

 Use a toggle when you want to provide the user control over how information is presented on a control panel page.

-For example, the user can use a toggle to switch the display of information from a card view, which displays information on a set of tiles, to a list view.
+For example, the user can use a toggle to switch the display of information from a card view, which displays each entry as a tile on a grid, to a list view, which displays each entry as an item in a list.

 {% endcolumn %}